kyr0/kyr0/README.md

 Looking for freelance assistance?
 You can [hire me](https://aron-homberg.de).

 - 🔭 I’m currently working on:
-  - an open-source, AI-driven mental health app *(prototype, stealth)*
+  - an open source, AI-driven mental health app *(prototype, stealth)*
-  - a green computing open-source CMS based for Astro *(stealth for now)*.
+  - a green computing open source CMS for Astro *(stealth for now)*.
 - 🌱 I’m currently learning: LLMs, GPT, vector databases, ensemble AI based timeseries forecasting, N-HiTS, also: RLHF
 - 🤔 Looking for great projects to collab on?
 Looking for a JS/TS mentor?
 - 🤖 Drop me a line on Discord! [kyr0#8444](https://discordapp.com/users/kyr0#8444)